-Karate is described as a Japanese martial-art whose physical aspects seek the continuing development of defensive and counter-attacking body movements.
-The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects concentrate on the overall improvement of the individual.
-This is caused by the discipline and persistent effort required in training.
+Karate is a Japanese martial-art whose physical elements seek the continuing development of protective and counter-attacking body movements.
+The themes of conventional karate training are fighting and self-defence, though its mental and moral aspects concentration on the overall development of the individual.
+This is facilitated by way of the discipline and persistent effort required in training.

 Karate Lessons/Classes In Old Malden

 Offering Karate classes in Old Malden intended for people from all walks of life both male and female.
 Our company offers lessons for people from beginner level right through to experienced Karate enthusiasts.
 Our Karate pupils could be male or female, young or old, we’re able to assist people from all walks of life, regardless of their sex or age group.